quintel/etmodel/app/views/pages/_whats_new_content.en.md

 ## Innovative flexible technologies
 A number of innovative technologies have been added to the ETM and can now be explored.
 These technologies are all aimed at improving the flexibility of the electricity system.

 First, it is possible to install inland wind turbines or solar PV plants that have an integrated battery system.
-By changing the capacty of the battery and the grid connection you can change the production profile that is supplied to the grid.
+By changing the capacity of the battery and the grid connection you can change the profile that is supplied to the grid.
 In the Supply section you can install these **[Wind turbines](/scenario/supply/electricity_renewable/wind-turbines)** and **[Solar plants](/scenario/supply/electricity_renewable/solar-power)**.

 -> ![](/assets/pages/whats_new/solar_with_battery_en.png) <-